Sumnebaroo/pyrogram/README.md

 >**Installiing Wheel**

-After successfull wheel build, you can access it under `dist/` folder:
+After successfull wheel build, you can find it under `dist/` folder:
 ```
 cd dist
 ```